Abhishek4223/-MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 DURATION: 4 WEEKS
 MENTOR: NEELA SANTHOSH KUMAR

-##This project implements a machine learning model to detect spam messages (unwanted or unsolicited messages) from ham messages (legitimate ones) in an SMS dataset.
-Using Python and Scikit-learn, the system analyzes the content of text messages and classifies them as either spam or ham AND getting a helps form YOUTUBE,CHATGPT AND DEEPSHEEKH
+##In order to distinguish between spam (unwanted or unsolicited) and ham (legitimate) messages in an SMS dataset, this project uses a machine learning model.
+The system classifies text messages as either spam or ham by analyzing their content using Python and Scikit-learn AND getting a helps form YOUTUBE,CHATGPT AND DEEPSHEEKH

 ##OUTPUT